zachcheatham/gmod-ulx-player-tracker/README.md

 ULX Player Tracker
 ==============
-An easy-to-use player tracking system for ULX.
+An easy to use player tracking system for ULX.

 ### Features ###
 * Stores every name a player has ever used.